 In part 1/2 on this topic, I mentioned how and why ‘war stories’ are so important to Australian audiences.

 From my experience in the United States, war stories are very important to Americans too.
 Many families (including many of my US friends) have special connections to US war stories.

 From my experience, ‘war stories’ pose special problems to news organisations.

 - the audience’s heightened sensitivity to any errors

-- younger reporters and producers may make mistakes because these stories may seem like ‘ancient history’ to them and they may have as much knowledge about or care for these stories as their audience does
+- younger reporters and producers may make mistakes because these stories may seem like ‘ancient history’ to them and they may NOT have as much knowledge about or care for these stories as much as their audience does

 - many battles happen in ‘foreign fields'(like France or Turkey or Vietnam – and more recently Afghanistan and Iraq) – so you have to be careful with spellings and pronunciation.

 I was very lucky in my reporting days to train as an Accredited Correspondent with the Australian Defence Force (at a time of peace for Australia).
 I befriended and learned from journalists and ‘real’ war correspondents who are incredibly knowledgeable and experienced in stories about war.